geoportti/geospatial-challenge-camp/source/index.rst

          Geospatial Challenge Camp aims at engaging young scientists and students to solve real-world sustainability challenges with digital data and location technologies.
-In 2023, the topic of the challenge is *Health and Wellbeing*.
+In 2025, the topic of the challenge is *Health and Wellbeing*.

     .. grid-item-card:: :fas:`bell` When?
         :link: tabs/schedule.html

-        Starting on September 25-26th, 2023 with a kick-off event and closing on December 1st, 2023.
+        Starting on February 13-14th, 2025 with a kick-off event and closing on May 6th, 2025.
 Multi-disciplinary teams of young scientists work in close collaboration with different stakeholders to co-create digital and social innovations related to our health and wellbeing challenges.